 Then she stormed out of the room and Chris followed behind.
 I held back my tears and begged my husband to leave with me.
 Despite my pleas, he convinced me stay.
 When Jane re-emerged 30 minutes later, she never once acknowledge what had happened.
 I sat in silence — in a home I once felt welcome in — pretending everything was fine, thinking about that intensifying feeling in the pit of my stomach when we’d found out, thinking about the guilt I’d felt since she found out, thinking about how much I had wanted another baby and how much I regretted it now.
 And for what?

-That moment and the difficult two years that followed, trying to escape the toxicity of Jane and my friendship, was my first big lesson in adulthood — and self care.
+That moment and the difficult two years that followed, trying to escape Jane’s jealousy and the toxicity of our relationship, was my first big lesson in adulthood — and self care.

 Adulthood is difficult in many predictable ways but many of the difficulties arise from the realization that it’s not what we thought it would be; it’s not a singular destination where you magically arrive with all the answers, a perfect amount of certainty and the most amazing support system but rather an endless series of phases and levels you may or may not “pass,” a journey you have to endure while carrying around this accumulating stockpile of baggage in the form of shitty friends, relationships you’ve outgrown and unhealthy connections you’re too polite to sever.
 Baggage that, as women, we’re conditioned to carry.